0sar-44/Project-Food-Restaurant-Website/README.md

   <br />
   <br />

-  <h2 align="center">Grilli - Restaurant Website</h2>
+  <h2 align="center">Eat First- Restaurant Website</h2>

-  Grilli is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Eat First is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.